Agriculture Fabrics

 Agronomy Consultancy

-Money can be made in agriculture by helping farmers produce more from their own investments.
-Chemical fertilizers, pesticides, and over-production take a toll on the most important resource a farmer has: their soil.
-The result can be a downward spiral in production that puts a small producer out of business.
-For this reason, soil scientists and plant physiologists are a valuable asset to modern agriculture.
-They are especially valuable as farmers shift operations to meet demand for organic produce.
+Money can be made in agriculture by helping farmers get more from their investments.
+Chemical fertilizers, pesticides, and over-production harm the most vital resource a farmer has: their soil.
+This can cause a downward cycle in production that forces small producers out of business.
+Because of this, soil scientists and plant physiologists are valuable assets to modern agriculture.
+They are especially important as farmers shift to meet demand for organic produce.

-Agronomy is good business, too.
-Consultants are in demand throughout the country, both as city and state workers, private industry hires, and independent contractors.
+Agronomy is also good business.
+Consultants are in demand across the country, working as city and state employees, in private industry, and as independent contractors.

 Sample position: Agronomist, $58K/yr average; up to $104K/yr

-Modern farms of all sizes and kinds require basic infrastructure to operate.
-After all, produce needs to be watered, livestock needs to be contained, and all product will need to be harvested, processed, and stored.
-There’s always money in helping farmers plan for, procure, and install that infrastructure.
-Opportunity for entrepreneurs exists all throughout that sales process.
+Modern farms of all sizes and types need basic infrastructure to operate.
+After all, crops need water, livestock must be contained, and all products must be harvested, processed, and stored.
+There’s always money in helping farmers plan for, acquire, and install that infrastructure.
+Opportunities for entrepreneurs are present throughout that entire sales process.

-Of course, there’s also a lot of competition from established companies for this lucrative business.
-The more specialized the infrastructure product or service you provide, the better.
+Of course, there is also a lot of competition from established companies in this lucrative business.
+The more specialized the infrastructure product or service you offer, the better.
 For example, farmers install agricultural curtains to help regulate and control temperature, sunlight, and rain for their livestock.
-Installing a high quality agricultural curtain can help improve the comfort of animals, which studies repeatedly show can increase yield and help prevent illness.
+Installing a high-quality agricultural curtain can help improve the comfort of animals, which studies repeatedly show can increase yield and help prevent illness.

-In most instances, ag curtains require professional installation to be effective.
-Ag curtains are controlled with a system of tubing, strap systems, and motors to make them fully customizable.
-Specialists who source the textiles and mechanical components, then help install systems stand to benefit from this need.
+In most cases, ag curtains need professional installation to work properly.
+They are controlled using a system of tubing, strap systems, and motors to allow full customization.
+Specialists who source the textiles and mechanical parts, then help install the systems, tend to benefit from this demand.

 Sample position: Agricultural Equipment Sales Manager, $70K/yr